Alumni and Parent Volunteers

 “It’s also wonderful to speak with parents about the finances of college life!
 The statistics the Office of Admissions provides prove to be a welcome surprise for parents who think that Rochester is financially unreachable.
 Parents are equally impressed by the Take Five program!”

 “Even in the Internet age, characterized by various new admissions tactics (virtual tours, online videos, and chat rooms), college fairs remain a vital tool for University of Rochester representatives to communicate with prospective students and their parents.
 Face-to-face interaction is still the ideal way to convey enthusiasm for Rochester to high school students who might not have had the opportunity to visit campus or may have additional questions best posed in person.
 Attendance at these events is also a concrete manifestation of Rochester’s commitment to recruit students from a given region, as well as the enthusiasm of local alumni for their alma mater.”

 Generally, college fairs take place from September through November, and March through May.
-Look for emails regarding fairs in your area, or click here to see and register for the fairs for which we’re currently seeking staffing assistance.
+Look for emails regarding fairs in your area, or register for fairs for which we’re currently seeking staff assistance.

 Thank you for your support for the University of Rochester and the Office of Admissions!

 We consider the admissions interview to be a crucial part of the application process.
 These one-on-one conversations allow us to get to know our applicants in more depth than the application can provide, and help us gauge the applicant’s fit for the University of Rochester.
 We could not do this without the help of our alumni across the country, which is why your role as an alumni interviewer is so important to us and to the University.